tamarin-prover/tamarin-prover/src/003_example.md

 does not use an `LtkReveal( S )`.
 This is visualized in the graph as follows.
-The only way of getting a `SessKeyC( S, k )` action is using an instance of the `Client_2` rule on the left, and the `K( k )` rule is symbolized on the right using a round box (intruder reasoning is always visualized using round boxes).
+The only way of getting a `SessKeyC( S, k )` action is using an instance of the `Client_2` rule on the left, and the `K( k )` rule is symbolized on the right using a round box (adversary reasoning is always visualized using round boxes).
 Just below the graph, the formula

     formulas: ∀ #r.
 (LtkReveal( S ) @ #r) ⇒ ⊥